-This feature was first published in the Crystal Palace v Manchester United matchday programme – 31st October 2015.
+This interview was first published in the Crystal Palace v Manchester United matchday programme – 31st October 2015.

-Bakary Sako’s journey to make that dream become a reality is one of football’s less documented tales, but an intriguing one all the same.
+Bakary Sako’s journey to make his dreams become reality is one of football’s less documented tales, but an intriguing one all the same.
 Starting out in deepest, darkest France, he has played for big name clubs alongside big name players, but a steady climb through the divisions on both sides of the English Channel has finally seen his ambition achieved with the Eagles.

 When you think of French football, the small third division club that is Chateauroux doesn’t exactly spring to mind.
 Situated almost in the bullseye position in central France, this footballing outpost has seen few glory days, having spent a solitary season in their 132–year history playing in Ligue 1.

 Their greatest day came in 2004 when a Cinderella story cup run took them all the way to the Coupe de France final.
 Playing in the Stade de France, a stadium that could cater for the entire population of the town of Chateauroux twice over, they were edged out 1-0 by giants Paris St Germain.